axeldaguerre/movie_title_cleaner/README.md

 1. Be able to retrieve previous movie suggestion
 2. Handle the case where no suggestion have been validated
 3. Better checks
-4. fix some ascii bug
+4. fix some ascii bug:

 ![image](https://github.com/axeldaguerre/movie_title_cleaner/assets/51819886/40eb9787-b353-4233-8a06-e86d34883b3e)

 5. Find a way to put the `dll` inside the `exe` file